Updated: Sep 12

-There's a lot of Employment Lawyers in Los Angeles, so it's important that you get a referral to a pre-screened, reputable and experienced workers' compensation attorney from a California Bar certified referral service.
+There are a lot of Employment Lawyers in Los Angeles, so it's important that you get a referral to a pre-screened, reputable and experienced workers' compensation attorney from a California Bar certified referral service.

 Developing Medical, Vocational, and Other Evidence

 Perhaps the most common explanation of why workers' comp claims are rejected is inadequate medical evidence.
 Even if your application is approved, if you have good medical evidence that supports your argument, you are more likely to receive all of the medical attention you need and all of the other benefits you deserve.
-A top-rated workers compensation defense lawyer may assist in the production of medical evidence by:
+A top-rated workers' compensation defense lawyer may assist in the production of medical evidence by: